tanimaraeliassantos/Bootstrap-FreeCodeCamp/README.md

 # CAT PHOTOS APP

 The application was built as a project for a responsive web design with FreecodeCamp.
+It features cat related content :smile_cat:, a form with different types of input with its corresponding attributes.

 ![cat photo app - Tanimara Elias Santos](assets/images/cat-photo-app-showcase.gif)